kitnil/awesome/README.md

 - [headset-electron](https://github.com/headsetapp/headset-electron) - Official Headset repo
 - [TheHive](https://github.com/TheHive-Project/TheHive) - TheHive: a Scalable, Open Source and Free Security Incident Response Platform
 - [array-explorer](https://github.com/sdras/array-explorer) - ⚡️ A resource to help figure out what JavaScript array method would be best to use at any given time
-- [eslint](https://github.com/eslint/eslint) - A fully pluggable tool for identifying and reporting on patterns in JavaScript.
+- [eslint](https://github.com/eslint/eslint) - A fully pluggable tool for identifying and reporting on patterns in JavaScript
 - [lean-url](https://github.com/tugh/lean-url) - Removes evil URL parameters such as Google Analytics' utm parameters
 - [contextSearch](https://github.com/odebroqueville/contextSearch) - Firefox add-on to search selected text using a context menu displaying pre-specified search engines
 - [firefoxaddons](https://github.com/Smile4ever/firefoxaddons) - Extend the functionality of Firefox with cool addons